Our campuses have always been admired for their lovely gardens and heritage buildings. But our school spaces are much more than a pretty picture.

 Our location in Balywn is easily accessible by car or public transport, and is only 11 kilometres east from the Melbourne CBD.

 Built in 1892, and thought to be designed by the architect John Beswicke, Tourmont was bought by Fintona teacher Margaret Cunningham in 1933.
 Some years later Margaret Cunningham, as headmistress, moved the School to Tourmont.
-The historic Tourmont mansion houses the Principal’s office, Reception, Administration, Student Services, the School Counsellor and a number of Middle School classrooms.
+The historic Tourmont mansion houses the Principal’s office, Reception, Administration, Student Services, the School Psychologist and a number of Middle School classrooms.

 Since opening in 1995, our Early Learning Centre has built a reputation for providing exceptional programs in a dynamic and stimulating environment.
 Our refurbished ELC building contains sun drenched rooms, large creative spaces, a piazza, and gardens providing many meaningful ways for our students to interact.

 The Junior School is equipped with large, attractive, light-filled learning spaces, as well as landscaped garden areas designed for play and having fun.
 Girls enjoy using the Library, Art Room, Music Room and Multi-Purpose Hall.

 The playground designed by Andrew Laidlaw, who also designed the Children’s Garden at the Royal Botanic Gardens, provides a natural environment with winding pathways leading over mounds and through plantings to special areas for the girls to explore.
 Cubby houses, sand pits and climbing equipment provide further opportunities for creative play.
 Our vegetable gardens teach our girls about planting, harvesting and healthy eating.

 The Annie Hughston Centre, named after the School’s founding Principal, has created a hub of innovation at Fintona, optimising the relationship between science, technology, engineering, mathematics and design to enrich learning opportunities now and into the future.